a-gram/audioneex/docs/about.rst

 is the generation of the “reference database”, which is the first step to take before using the engine for any recognition operation.

-The ``Datastore`` interface is probably the most important entity of the whole architecture from the developer's point of view.
-It provides the specifications that clients can follow in order to interface the engine with a specific data store.
-It's an abstraction layer that can be used to write "drivers" for different kinds of database.
+The ``Datastore`` interface provides an abstraction layer over the data storage functionality by exposing a specification that clients can follow in order to interface the engine with different data stores.
 This approach allows decoupling from vendor-specific solutions, with the consequence of providing a lot of flexibility in the choice of this crucial component depending on the application.